Last update: October 9th, 2024 at 08:34 am

 One of the best things I have ever done while on vacation is to set up a short family photoshoot with a local photographer.
 I love using Flytographer for this because they make organizing the shoot so easy.

 With Flytographer, you simply input your destination, choose your photographer (from a carefully curated selection) and pick your package.
-The packages start at 30 minutes (1 location) and go up to several hours (multiple locations).
+Flytographer offers four different photography packages that run 30-120 minutes ($285-$650 USD) and include 15-60 high resolution, fully edited photos.

 Saving Money in Paris